-13.18.
-A Councillor may rise in Personal Explanation and shall be entitled to be heard immediately.
+14.18.
+A member of the meeting may rise in Personal Explanation and shall be entitled to be heard immediately.
 A Personal Explanation shall be confined to some material part of a former speech by them which may appear to have been misunderstood in the current debate.
 The ruling of the Chair of the meeting on a Personal Explanation shall not be open to discussion and shall be final.